State of Maryland

 EXAMPLES OF WORK

-Learns to provide assistance to researchers seeking information in the Archives Search Room by explaining the use of basic finding guides and removing requested material;
+Learns to provide reference assistance to patrons in the public Search Room and by telephone, email, and by mail;

 Performs other related duties.